 Interested in meeting one of our four-legged friends?
-Get in touch at firstname.lastname@example.org to schedule a visit or phone call!
+Get in touch at firstname.lastname@example.org to schedule a visit!
 Horses tend to sell quickly, especially the types in high demand, therefore we operate on a first come, first serve basis.
 If you wish to put a hold on a particular horse, you can place a non-refundable deposit of $250 to hold the horse for up to 3 days, and if you decide to purchase that horse it will be credited towards the purchase price.

 In the market for a new horse, but don't see something on our site that meets your needs?
-Fill out your ideal horse's skills, budget, deal-breaker behaviors, and more on our Shopping List, and we will take into account your request as we purchase future horses.
+Fill out your ideal horse's skills, budget, deal-breaker behaviors, and more on our Wish List, and we will take into account your request as we purchase future horses.
 We will add you to the mailing list to get notified whenever we get in new horses, and you are free to unsubscribe any time!

 Have more questions about the process of buying a horse?
 Call us at 574-329-1431 or visit our FAQ below!

 Badger (On Hold)

 Badger is a 12 yo 15.1 hand grade grulla paint gelding.
 He is as gentle as he is flashy, and is truly an all-around performer.
 He's done lessons, camps, birthday parties, shows, trails, jumps, worked cows, bareback, double, you name it.
 He's steady enough for beginners, but also a lot of fun for advanced riders.
 Light to the aids, smooth mover, adjustable gaits.
 Asking $9500, price to increase with show experience.